gregjolley/amplifier/index.md

 </div>

 The disturbance voltage, $V_{d}$, can be considered to be the result of noise or non-linearity.
-In either case the output voltage will reproduce the input voltage to a high degree of fidelity provided the loop-gain, $\textrm{H(s)F(s)}$, is large.
+In either case the output voltage will reproduce the input voltage to a high degree of fidelity provided the loop-gain, $H(s)F(s)}$, is large.
 As a consequence of the <a href="#feedback">feedback equation</a>, the noise of an amplifier is usually dominated by the noise of those sources that fall outside of the loop, i.e. the input components.
-The noise characteristics of the amplifier described in this report are measured and analysed in the <a href="#characterisation">characterisation section</a>.
+The noise characteristics of the amplifier described in this report are measured and analysed in the <a href="#Amplifier-characterisation">characterisation section</a>.
 Another consequence of the <a href="#feedback">feedback equation</a> is the weak dependence of the closed-loop gain, A, on frequency,
 \begin{equation}
 \textrm{A} = \frac{V_{\textrm{out}}}{V_{\textrm{in}}}=\frac{H(s)}{1+H(s)F(s)}
 \end{equation}